 A Complete Lantau Island Itinerary

-Below is a map of the Lantau Island attractions.
+Below is a list of the Lantau Island attractions alongside a map that shows you the attractions, points of interest, and transportation stops.
 As you read along you can reference back to this map to give you an idea of where everything is located as you make your way around the area.

 Take a look at some Hong Kong guide books to help prepare you for your trip:

-Due to Hong Kong’s easy to use MTR system, you will be able to take the train directly to Lantau Island.
+Due to Hong Kong’s easy to use MTR system, you will be able to take the train directly to Lantau Island from downtown Hong Kong.
 In order to do so you just have to get onto the Tung Chung (orange) line and take it all the way to the last stop.
-From Central station it will take about an hour to get there.
+From Central station it will take about 45 minutes to get there

-From Tung Chung station you will then need to get to Ngong Ping, which is where the Big Buddha is located.
-Well thankfully there is a 20 minute cable car that will take you this route.
+After arriving at the Tung Chung station you will then need to get to Ngong Ping, which is where the Big Buddha is located.
+Well, thankfully there is a 25 minute cable car that will take you this route.
 You can choose from either a regular cable car or a glass bottomed one (standard vs crystal).
 Once you have arrived up top it is time to do some exploring around.